densh/densh.github.com/quasiquotes.md

 * Table of contents.
 {:toc}

-## Before you start {:#before-you-start}
+## Dependencies and setup {:#setup}

+### Scala 2.11 {:#setup-211}

+In Scala 2.11, quasiquotes are shipped in the official Scala distribution as part of `scala-reflect.jar`, so you don't need to do anything special to use them - just don't forget to add a dependency on `scala-reflect`.

-Before you start reading this guide it's recommended to start a Scala REPL with one extra line:
+All examples and code snippets in this guide are run under in 2.11 REPL with one extra line:

     scala> val universe = reflect.runtime.universe; import universe._

 A wildcard import from a universe (be it a runtime reflection universe like here or a compile-time universe provided in macros) is all that's needed to use quasiquotes.

-REPL is the best place to explore quasiquotes and this guide will use it extensively to demonstrate handling of trees.
 All of the examples will assume that import.

-Additionally some examples that use `ToolBox` API might need a few more lines to get things rolling:
+Additionally some examples that use `ToolBox` API will need a few more lines to get things rolling:

     scala> import reflect.runtime.currentMirror
     scala> import tools.reflect.ToolBox